 Meet the Team

 Jared is passionate about combating systemic poverty throughout Nevada.
 Before working at the Children's Advocacy Alliance, he served as an AmeriCorps VISTA where he developed his passion for combating poverty.
 He received his Bachelor's Degree in Economics from the University of Nevada, Las Vegas and his Master's in Urban Leadership at the same institution.
 Jared has served as the Treasurer of the Young Nonprofit Professionals Network of Southern Nevada and as a Board Director for the Nevada Council on Economic Education.
 In his free time, Jared enjoys hiking and camping with his dog.

 Aaliyah is passionate about decreasing and working to eliminate disparities among youth and low-income populations.
 Her passion generated from growing up in underprivileged communities and developed during her time researching as an undergraduate student.
 She has done research in the area of children’s and women’s health, policy, and is currently researching disparities in administrative pediatric asthma prevalence in Clark County School District.
-Aaliyah graduated with her Bachelor’s degree in Public Health from San Diego State University and is currently earning her MPH with concentration in Biostatistics and Epidemiology from the University of Nevada, Las Vegas.
+Aaliyah graduated with her Bachelor’s degree in Public Health from San Diego State University and earned her MPH with concentration in Biostatistics and Epidemiology from the University of Nevada, Las Vegas.